 LVMH Moët Hennessy Louis Vuitton is the world's largest luxury goods company, with brands that are bywords for the good life and everything showy.
-LVMH makes wines and spirits (Dom Pérignon, Moët & Chandon, Veuve Clicquot, and Hennessy), perfumes ( Christian Dior, Guerlain, and Givenchy), cosmetics (Bliss, Fresh, and BeneFit), fashion and leather goods ( Donna Karan, Givenchy, Kenzo, and Louis Vuitton), and watches and jewelry ( TAG Heuer, Bulgari).
+LVMH makes wines and spirits (Dom Pérignon, Moët & Chandon, Veuve Clicquot, and Hennessy), perfumes ( Christian Dior, Guerlain, and Givenchy), cosmetics (Nude, Fresh, and Benefit), fashion and leather goods ( Donna Karan, Givenchy, Kenzo, and Louis Vuitton), and watches and jewelry ( TAG Heuer, Bulgari).
 LVMH's selective retail division includes Sephora cosmetics stores, Le Bon Marché Paris department stores, and 61% of DFS Group (duty-free shops).
-Chairman Bernard Arnault and his family, through Groupe Arnault, own about 46% of LVMH.
+Chairman Bernard Arnault, the richest man in France, and his family own about 46% of LVMH through Groupe Arnault.

-The Paris-based luxury powerhouse operates some 3,385 stores across Asia (including China and Japan), Europe, and North America.
+The Paris-based luxury powerhouse operates more than 3,800 stores across Asia, Europe, and North America, with recent growth in store numbers focused mainly in Asia.
 While more than a third of its stores are in Europe, Asia is the company's single largest market, accounting for more than 35% of sales.
-LVMH rings up about 30% of its sales in Europe (including France with 11%).
-The US represents more than 20%.
+LVMH rings up about 30% of its sales in Europe (including France with 10%).
+The US represents more than a quarter of revenue.

-With the market for luxury goods on a tear -- especially in fast-growing markets in Asia -- LVMH is flush with cash for acquisitions and organic growth.
-Indeed, the company is growing its stores base in all of its markets, except for Japan, where it held steady at 370 shops in 2013.
-LVMH added 180 stores in 2013 after adding about 165 in 2012.
+With the market for luxury goods in shaping up well, LVMH is flush with cash for acquisitions and organic growth.
+Indeed, the company is growing its stores base in all of its markets bar Japan, where the number of stores fell from 412 in 2014 to 407 in 2015; in total, LVMH added 152 stores in 2015.
 China is a huge emerging market for luxury goods, including wines & spirits, and a pillar of growth for the French company.

-The company has been focusing on controlling as much of its distribution across its 60 brands as possible.
-LVMH has more than 3,380 retail outlets (87% are outside France).
+The company has been focusing on controlling as much of its distribution across its 70 brands as possible.
+LVMH has more than 3,800 retail outlets (more than 85% are outside France).
 Nearly half belong to its Selective Retailing business, which consists primarily of Sephora cosmetics stores.
 About 40% are fashion and leather goods shops, led by Louis Vuitton, and also include Fendi boutiques, and hundreds of other shops under the Celine, Givenchy, Donna Karan, Thomas Pink, Pucci, and Marc Jacobs brands, among others.
-LVMH's namesake Louis Vuitton brand, as well as Fendi and Marc Jacobs, are proving resilient in Europe, despite the economic slowdown there, and posting strong revenue gains in Asia.
+LVMH's namesake Louis Vuitton brand, as well as Fendi and Bulgari, have strengthened despite adverse global economic conditions.